MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/author/admin/_index.md

 <!--
 TODO:

+- Apply to Instacart
 - Work for HaaS / Peter
+- AWS or other cloud platform for scraping, storing data?
+- PredictIt trading dashboard

-- Apply to Instacart
+- Blog
 - Causal inference blog on the effect of debates on market prices in PI
 - - diff in diff doesn't make sense
 - - can't use synthetic control because there aren't other groups (could maybe use polls?)